 So it’s far easier to teach good behavior than to correct a bad habit.

-It’s easy to spoil your dachshund and with some type of things it might be okay.
+It’s easy to spoil your dachshund and with some types of things, it might be okay.

 However, dachshund owners have a tendency to go overboard!
 So think about the future behavior that might happen if you spoil them.

-As mentioned above many dachshund owners tend to overdue it with spoiling.
-Just because you dachshund demands something, doesn’t mean you should give in to it.
+As mentioned above many dachshund owners tend to overdo it with spoiling.
+Just because your dachshund demands something, doesn’t mean you should give in to it.
 Just think twice before you let yourself give in to all their demands.